Hire Us

 Feature-driven development (FDD) is a key Agile concept and a must-know for product managers already using other agile methods: Lean Startup, Pair Programming, Continuous Delivery, etc. Over the years, it’s become more commonplace within product management in SaaS.

 The framework is designed to streamline software development by breaking the process down into small, manageable, impactful, steps.
-FDD facilitates continuous delivery and emphasizes the importance of getting customer feedback early and often.
+FDD facilitates automated workflows for continuous delivery and emphasizes the importance of getting customer feedback early and often.
 The development team works on releasing working features in a series of short iterations, instead of bundling them together for a major release.

 Feature-driven development consists of five main processes, namely: